livediagonal/project-scoresheet/README.md

 stack exec print-box-scores testgames.txt
 ```

+## Pulling in Retrosheet data
+Chadwick Bureau maintains a git repository containing the Retrosheet data files.
+This repository is setup as a submodule.

+Run `git submodule init` to initialize the submodule,
+and `git submodule update` to populate or update the data.

 ## Loading batting stats into Postgres
 This assumes Postgres is already set up with user `postgres` for a local database
 `baseball`: